Why should I disclose if I have a disability?

 What is the self-identification survey, and why am I being asked to participate in this survey?

 Cornell University is a federal contractor, receiving well more than one hundred million dollars in federal research grants.
 Therefore, Cornell is subject to the federal laws and regulations governing affirmative action in the workplace.
-The Office of Federal Contractor Compliance Programs (OFCCP) has set an aspirational goal of 7% of individuals self-identifying as having a disability.
+The Office of Federal Contract Compliance Programs (OFCCP) has set an aspirational goal of 7% of individuals self-identifying as having a disability.
 We strive to meet or exceed this aspirational goal.

 If I do not have a disability, should I still respond to the survey?